vmware-archive/photon-controller/devbox-photon/README.md

 All of the components are compiled, packaged and started in their own containers inside the photon VM.
 The process does not make any changes to your working copy.

-As part of photon controller security another VM that contains Lightwave container is created along with the photon VM above.
+As part of Photon Controller security another VM that contains a Lightwave container is created along with the photon VM above.

 The logs from the Photon Controller services are synced to the host and are located in `log` directory.